 The overwhelming demand for marijuana had been a concern for some wishing to purchase the drug legally.
 Some economists had warned before legalization that a lack of pot producers in the country could lead to shortages.

 Journey to ‘Marijuanada’

-In 2015, Justin Trudeau’s Liberals ran on a federal election platform that included legalizing marijuana for all Canadians.
+In 2015, Trudeau’s Liberals ran on a federal election platform that included legalizing marijuana for all Canadians.
 While the New Democrats offered to decriminalize cannabis, the Liberals were the only major party in Canadian history to make pot legalization a pillar of public policy.

 The Liberals argued their plan would keep marijuana away from children, ease the burden on the criminal justice system and get profits out of the hands of criminals.

 The platform was part of the reason why the Liberals won a majority government mandate on Oct.
 19, 2015.

 Trudeau has angled the argument for pot legalization as a way to eliminate the black market for sales, which he says has made it easier for children to buy marijuana than it is to purchase alcohol.

 It’s been too easy for our kids to get marijuana – and for criminals to reap the profits.
 Today, we change that.
 Our plan to legalize & regulate marijuana just passed the Senate. #PromiseKept

 “There’s no black market for beer,” the prime minister said in April 2017.
 “There’s no black market for alcohol.”